[content warning: general mentions of abuse, self harm, and suicidality]

 The Better World that Isn’t Yet

 I dream of a future without ableism.
 I dream of a future with more flexible understandings of health, wellness, and happiness.
 I dream of a future without abuse culture, which would mean a future with less abuse, which would mean a future with less trauma, which would mean a future with fewer people with BPD.
 I do not dream of a future with fewer people with BPD for its own sake.
-I dream of a world with a vastly different medical and psychiatric system, in which diagnosis likely works quite differently from its current state and in which the available labels are different, if we have them at all.
+I dream of a world with a vastly different medical and psychiatric system, in which diagnosis likely works quite differently from its current process and in which the available labels are different, if we have them at all.
 But I cannot live full-time in this imaginary future.

 Until that future, as we work toward it, I believe we can remake what it means to have a BPD diagnosis, to have a Borderline identity.
 We can erode ableism.
 We can create and promote Borderline culture.
 We can make a BPD diagnosis less like a sentencing and more like an invitation to community.